code-distortion/laravel-auto-reg/README.md

 ## A Laravel Project With a Non-Standard Directory Structure

 Here are the steps you could follow to set your Laravel project up with a non-standard directory structure.
-In this case moving things from `app` into `src/App` and using that as a base to put the rest of your code.
+In this case, moving things from `app` into `src/App`, and using that as a base to put the rest of your code.